evylang/evy/docs/builtins.md

 of characters in the string.
 If the argument is an array, `len` returns the number of elements in the array.
 If the argument is a map, `len` returns the number of key-value pairs in the map.
-If the argument is of any other type, a fatal runtime error will occur.
+If the argument is of any other type, a panic will occur.

 ---